Slush (event)

 Slush is a startup and tech event, held by Slush Oy company, annually in Helsinki, Finland.
 Slush facilitates meetings between the founders of startups and investors such as venture capitalists, accomplished with events such as matchmaking and pitching competitions.
 Slush aims to build a worldwide startup community.
 In 2021, Slush brought together 8,800 attendees from around the world to participate together in this global networking festival.

 Since 2015, Slush also run events throughout the world.
 These include previous events such as Slush Tokyo, Slush Shanghai and Slush Small Talks events.
 Since 2021, Slush'D has served as the primary avenue for international offshoots of the main Helsinki event.

 Slush has created various products and resources available year-round to support and inform founders and investors.
 Among these products are Soaked by Slush, a startup media platform established in 2019, and Node by Slush, a startup and investor community established a year later.

-Slush Oy made a turnover of 11,2 million euros in 2024. profit being 1,1 million euros.
+Slush Oy made a turnover of 11.2 million euros in 2024, with its profit being 1.1 million euros.

 History

 Slush was founded in 2008 by Helene Auramo, Ville Vesterinen, Kai Lemmetty, Peter Vesterbacka and Timo Airisto.
-The event has grown from a small event with a few hundred visitors to an internationally known event attracting more than 10000 visitors from around the world.
+The event has grown from a small event with a few hundred visitors to an internationally known event attracting more than 10,000 visitors from around the world.

 At Kaapelitehdas, 2009-2015

 Slush was held for the first time in 2008 at Kulttuuritehdas Korjaamo.
 In 2009, the event moved to Kaapelitehdas.
 For the first three years, the event was aimed at local entrepreneurs and investors.
 Between 2008 and 2010, the number of participants increased from 250 to 500.
 The winners of the Slush pitching competitions in those years were Illtags, Sibesonke and Dealmachine.
 The 2011 event had 1,500 participants, 150 growth companies and 15 private equity and venture capital firms.
 The pitching competition was won by Ovelin (now Yousician), a developer of music-related technologies.

-In 2011, Miki Kuusi became the CEO, and together with Atte Hujanen and Jenni Kääriäinen organized the event at Kaapelitehdas, with 1500 attendees.
+In 2011, Miki Kuusi became the CEO, and together with Atte Hujanen and Jenni Kääriäinen organized the event at Kaapelitehdas, with 1,500 attendees.
 The event was staffed mainly by student volunteers from Aaltoes (Aalto Entrepreneurship Society) of Aalto University.